Jeypore Estate

-Jeypore Estate or Jeypore Zamindari was a Zamindari estate of the Madras Presidency in British India.
-Historically it was a kingdom known as Jeypore Kingdom, located in the highlands of the western interiors of the Kalinga region that existed from the mid-15th century to 1777 CE as a tributary state of the Gajapati Empire and following its decline retained various degrees of semi-independence until it became a vassal state of the British.
+Jeypore Estate or Jeypore Zamindari was a Zamindari estate of the Madras Presidency and later of Orissa Province in British India.
+Historically it was a kingdom known as Jeypore Kingdom, located in the highlands of the western interiors of the Kalinga region that existed from the mid-15th century to 1777 CE.
+It was earlier a tributary state of the Gajapati Empire and following its decline in 1540, it gained sovereignty and later became a tributary state of the Qutb Shahis until 1671.
+The kingdom regained degrees of semi-independence until it became a vassal state of the British in 1777.
 It eventually formed a part of the linguistic Orissa Province in 1936 upon transfer from the Madras Province and became a part of the independent Union of India in 1947.

 History

-Vinayak Dev, a prince claiming descent from the mythical Suryavansh dynasty, took over the Jeypore area of the Eastern Ghats in 1453.
-The region was a hilly jungle, relatively unfertile, and populated mostly by aboriginal tribal peoples.
-The assimilation of tribal cult deities such as Majhighariani by Hindu invaders who sought to legitimize their rule and gain local support was characteristic of the region.
-Throughout most of the history of the dynasty, the family has principally worshipped Durga as their deity but simultaneously adopted the practice of adapting their devotions to those of the populace.

-Vishwanath Dev, known as Maharajah Vishwanath Dev Gajapati, became the king of Nandapur in 1527.
-His realm grew such that it stretched as far as Bengal in the north and Ellore in the south, thus encompassing most of the territory once held by the Kalingas.
-He claimed the title of Gajapati which had been symbolically used by the powerful Gajapati dynasty before its end in 1541.
-It was during this reign that the capital city was briefly moved from Nandapur to Rayagada.